MikeAustin71/ianatzformatInfo/README.md

         - [Piping Execution Results To A Text File](#piping-execution-results-to-a-text-file)
 + [Questions And Comments](#questions-and-comments)

 ## Supported Platforms

 This application was designed to operate on multiple operating systems including Mac-OS, Linux and Windows.

-**However, to date, the source code has only been tested on Windows.**
+**However, to date, this application has only been tested on Windows.**

 ## Software Version

 This is ***ianatzformatInfo.exe*** Version 1.0.0.

 This version DOES support ***Go*** modules.